 With a defined benefit plan, it is important to remember to address survivor benefits and other plan options in the QDRO so that you properly receive your negotiated share of the monthly benefit.

-Contact us at Hallier Lawrence for more information.
+Contact us at Hallier Stearns PLC for more information.